Technology Department Courses

 This is a high school pre-engineering and engineering technology program.
 Students who enroll in the program are also expected to complete a college preparatory sequence of courses in mathematics.
 College credit may be applied for these courses.
 Any student expressing an interest in a single PLTW course out of sequence should demonstrate a strong math/science background and an aptitude for the selected course.
 Approval by the department head or instructor will then be necessary.

-INTRODUCTION TO ENGINEERING DESIGN (PLTW)
+INTRODUCTION TO ENGINEERING DESIGN PLTW(IED)

 0489 Full Year 1 Credit Grades 9-12

-DIGITAL ELECTRONICS (PLTW)
+DIGITAL ELECTRONICS PLTW (DE)

 0492 Full Year 1 Credit Grades 10-12

-This course is the study of electronic circuits that are used to process and control digital signals.
+This course is a study of electronic circuits that are used to process and control digital signals.
 Digital electronics is the foundation of all electronic devices such as cellular phones, laptop computers, digital cameras, and high-definition televisions.
 The major focus of the DE course is to expose students to the design process of combinational and sequential logic design, teamwork, communication methods, engineering standards, and technical documentation.
 Students are also exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.
 This course is designed for students exploring a career in engineering or engineering technology.

 Prerequisite: Successful completion of Introduction to Engineering Design.